Not3vil/japw/README.md

 		* Password =>
 		* Note => Something.
  - [X] Encrypt Using individual accounts Keys
-	* Each key is derived through PBKDF2-HMAC-SHA256 and store in a database like UserDB at sever.
+	* (Not doing this) ~Each key is derived through PBKDF2-HMAC-SHA256 and store in a database like UserDB at sever.~
-	* We encrypt individual acounts using these keys
+	* We encrypt individual acounts using different keys
  - [ ] The database containing Accounts keys is Encrypted using the master key.

-:: UserExperience
+UserExperience
  - [ ] First Time
  - [ ] Start APP:Enter Password ->Decrypt KEYS DB (CSV) with password->Put it into memory
  - [ ] Asking Account info:Enter